schollz/find3/doc/faq.md

 ### Why create something new rather than work on an existing system? {#why-new}

-There are many systems out there that can provide some of what ProjectX offers, but there is none that addresses its goals directly.
+There are many systems out there that can provide some of what FIND3 offers, but there is none that addresses its goals directly.

 The combination of:

 - ...

-and other properties make ProjectX unique.
+and other properties make FIND3 unique.

-### Can I use ProjectX on my phone? {#mobile}
+### Can I use FIND3 on my phone? {#mobile}

-### Can I access ProjectX from a web browser? {#browser}
+### Can I access FIND3 from a web browser? {#browser}